Modern Foreign Languages: French, German & Mandarin

 Past papers along with tasks created in-house are used to assess students’ progress in the 4 skills throughout the two year course.

 Monitoring and Intervention

 In all Key Stages at Great Baddow High School students’ progress is monitored closely.
 Our aim is for every child to achieve their best and enjoy languages.
 We know that if a child is successful they are much more likely to enjoy our subjects.
 To help our students succeed we have put in place a number of interventions to support students if they are struggling.
 These include our supportive marking policy that ensures a constructive target every time books are marked, lunchtime and after school support and regular one to one feedback.
-We also offer opportunities for students to purchase the Malvern Study Guides, GCSE revision guides and we offer students extra revision sessions before a controlled assessment and revision booklets made in-house to match the needs of our students.
+We also offer opportunities for students to purchase GCSE revision guides and we offer students extra revision sessions every week and before a PPE.
+After the PPE we give pupils the opportunity to purchase differentiated revision guides as well as supplying in-house made materials to match the needs of our students.
 Students having difficulty with languages have the opportunity to a 30 minute one to one session with our Foreign Language Assistant.